5 from 3 votes

 Instructions

-• Transfer immediately to a bowl of ice water to shock and stop the cooking process.
-Once cooled, squeeze and drain out as much water as possible from the spinach, then cut the spinach a few times to bite size pieces.
+• Prepare a large bowl of ice water.
+Remove the spinach with a strainer, then transfer the spinach immediately the ice water to shock the spinach and stop the cooking process.
+Once cooled, squeeze and drain out as much water as possible from the spinach, then cut transfer the spinach to a cutting board and chop it into bite size pieces.

-• In a large bowl, add spinach with chopped scallion, soy sauce, minced garlic, sugar, sesame oil, sesame seeds, and salt and pepper to taste.
+• In a large bowl, add the chopped spinach with chopped scallion, soy sauce, minced garlic, sugar, sesame oil, sesame seeds, and salt and pepper.
 Mix thoroughly until completely combined.
 Let marinate for 10-15 minutes and enjoy!

 Notes

-Blanching and Ice Bath: When blanching the spinach, make sure your water is vigorously boiling.
-Submerge the spinach for only about 30 seconds to 1 minute, or until it wilts.
+Don’t Skip the Ice Bath: Blanch the spinach for only about 30 seconds to 1 minute, or until it wilts.
 Overcooking can result in a mushy texture.
 Immediately transfer the blanched spinach to a bowl of ice water to stop the cooking process.
 This helps preserve the vibrant green color and prevents overcooking.

 Nutrition